jonjyr/Workout-Tracker/README.md

 - **Data Visualization:** Add charts to visualize volume progression over time.

-- **Muscle Map:** Visualize the workout volume for muscle group with an interactive muscle map.
+- **Muscle Map:** Visualize the workout volume for each muscle group with an interactive muscle map.

 - **Data Export:** Implement a feature that allows users to export their data to different file types.